ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx/basic_static_file_server.md

 * [`default_type`](https://nginx.org/en/docs/http/ngx_http_core_module.html#default_type):
   * A default mime type to use if a resource requested from the service doesn't match any type that is in the `mime.types` file. `application/octet-stream` defines a generic binary stream of data.

-The `nginx.conf` files defines a set of global configurations for Nginx.
+The above doesn't configure the file server.
+You can think of the above as a file that sets global configurations for Nginx.
 Additional blocks and directives are needed in order to create a file server.
-The additional configurations are placed in `/etc/nginx/conf.d` since this location is included in the configuration above.
+The additional configurations needed will be placed in `/etc/nginx/conf.d` since this location is included in the configuration above.

 To complete the definition of the HTTPS file server use a text editor to add the following configuration information to `/etc/nginx/conf.d/fileserver.conf`